-We will ensure that all our new developments are futurefit and designed to protect asset values over the longterm and ensure competitive tenant operating costs.
+We ensure that all our new developments are future-fit and designed to protect asset values over the long-term with competitive tenant operating costs.

 Across the country, urban development is occurring at a rapid pace and has a direct impact on the environment and surrounding community.
 Developers have a responsibility to consider how they can reduce their impact on the environment and create places that are livable, comfortable, safe, and productive.